aisgbnok/Git-Github-Example-Template/README.md

 > Continue below for terminal commands, or follow the JetBrains blog/documentation links above if using their IDE.

-> You can choose to use both terminal or IDE GUI interchangeably.
+> You can choose to use both terminal or GUI interchangeably.
 For example, you can clone this repository using terminal commands and then once you open the project in your IDE it will automatically detect the `.git` folder and enable Git support.

 3. Open terminal on your machine
 4. In terminal, navigate to the directory you plan on placing your repository